-The Thai Domestic Debt Market - Promoting Foreign Investment
+The Thai Domestic Bond Market

 Government Debt Instruments1.
-Treasury Bills (T-Bills) are short-term debt instruments issued by the Public Debt Management Office (“PDMO”)- Ministry of Finance with maturities less than 1 year.
+Treasury Bills (T-Bills) are short-term debt instruments issued by the Ministry of Finance (MOF) with maturities less than 1 year.
 The bills are sold on a discount basis.

-Government T-bills and bonds as well as central bank instruments are auctioned at the Bank of Thailand on a competitive and multiple prices based.
-Also, the Public Debt Management Office/MoF uses “reopenings” of outstanding issues to build up sizable benchmarks along the yield curve.
-Institutions who are members of the BoT’sBahtNET payment system are eligible to tender bids in the auctions.
+Government T-bills and bonds as well as central bank bills/bonds are auctioned via the Bank of Thailand on a competitive bidding method.
+The Public Debt Management Office/MoF uses “reopenings” of outstanding issues to build up sizable benchmarks along the yield curve.
+Institutions who are members of the BoT’s BAHTNET payment system are eligible to tender bids in the auctions.
 All issuance terms and sizes are pre-announced and can be found on the ThaiBMA’s website.

 |Issuer||Auction Date||Auction Types|